Our flagship £20 million fund supports young people to find and sustain good work through pioneering local partnerships.

 The challenge

-One in 10 young people in the UK are not in employment, education or training (NEET).
+One in eight young people in the UK are not in employment, education or training (NEET).
 In places like Blackpool and Burnley, rates of youth unemployment are twice as high as in neighbouring areas.

 Explore our 2023 report Risk factors for being NEET among young people for more information.